 Consume less than you create.

 We live in the age of social media.
 It’s great to be able to get inspiration from other people’s content to help you draw from different ideas.
-However, if you aren’t creating anything new, you can start to get overwhelmed and start procrastinating your own creation process.
-Take a moment to filter out any people or things that spark any negative feelings like jealousy, anger, or distrust.
+However, if you aren’t creating anything new, you can start to get overwhelmed and start procrastinating in your own creative process.
+Take a moment to filter out any people or things that spark negative feelings like jealousy, anger, or distrust.
 Set limits on how much you scroll.
 Your bubble should be filled with positivity and should spark new ideas but only at a limit that you can execute them.

-Just because you’re feeling creatively burnout doesn’t mean that you’re not passionate or motivated to build your brand or grow and scale your business.
+Just because you’re feeling creative burnout doesn’t mean that you’re not passionate or motivated to build your brand or grow and scale your business.
 All that it means is that you need time to recharge and refuel your mind so that you can take things to the next level.
 What are your ways of feeling burnout creatively?
 Let me know in the comments.